 In the early 1970s, a group of squatters took over an abandoned military base in the city of Copenhagen.
 It’s now been a half a century later and that community is still standing.
 Crazily, Christiania has become one of the most visited sights in Copenhagen.
 It seems nearly all tourists add it to their Copenhagen itinerary.

 Your visit here is not about traditional sightseeing.
 Instead, walk through the town to get a feel for it.
 Notice how it has a distinctly different feel than the rest of Copenhagen.
-You’ll find restaurants and shops here, which may seem strange when you consider that Christiania could be considered a long standing “hippy commune”.
+You’ll find restaurants and shops here, which may seem strange when you consider that Christiania could be considered a long standing “hippie commune”.

 When I visited, it felt like so many people just stayed in one area (near the shops and restaurants), but you don’t have to limit your visit here.
 Christiania exists beyond these streets and that’s where you’ll find the real community.
 Stroll the paths and realize just how different these lanes feel than the rest of Christiania.